Stacy Aumonier: Writing career

 In 1915, Aumonier published a short story "The Friends" which was well received (and was subsequently voted one of the 15 best stories of the year by the readers of a Boston Magazine, Transcript).
-In 1917, he was called up for service in World War I at age 40, serving first as a private in the Army Pay Corps, and then working as a draughtsman in the Ministry of National Service.
-The Army medical board in 1916 had put down his occupation as "actor and writer."
-By the end of the following year, he had four books published—two novels and two books of short stories—and his occupation is recorded just as "author."
+In 1917, he was drafted for service in World War I at age 40, serving first as a private in the Army Pay Corps, and then working as a draughtsman in the Ministry of National Service.
+The Army medical board in 1916 had recorded his occupation as "actor and writer."
+By the end of the next year, he had four books published—two novels and two books of short stories—and his occupation is recorded as "author."

-In the mid 1920s, Aumonier was diagnosed with tuberculosis.
-In the last few years of his life, he would spend long spells in various sanatoria, some better than others.
-In a letter to his friend, Rebecca West, written shortly before his death, he described the extraordinarily uncomfortable conditions in a sanatorium in Norfolk in the winter of 1927, where the dampness was so severe that a newspaper left beside the bed would feel "sodden to the touch in the morning."
+During the mid 1920s, Aumonier was diagnosed with tuberculosis.
+During the last few years of his life, he would spend long terms in various sanatoria, some better than others.
+In a letter to his friend, Rebecca West, written soon before his death, he described the extraordinarily uncomfortable conditions in a sanatorium in Norfolk during the winter of 1927, where the dampness was so severe that a newspaper left beside the bed would feel "sodden to the touch in the morning".

 Shortly before his death, he sought treatment in Switzerland, but died of the disease in Clinique La Prairie at Clarens beside Lake Geneva on 21 December 1928.

 Contemporary Accounts

 Contemporary accounts – and his own letters, even at the worst times of his illness – suggest that Aumonier was an immensely likeable, witty man.
 The chief fiction critic of The Observer, Gerald Gould wrote: "His gifts were almost fantastically various; they embraced all the arts; but it was the charm and generosity of his personality which made him—what he unquestionably was—one of the most popular men of his generation."
-It went on: "The things he wrote will be remembered when the company of his friends (no man had more friends, or more devoted and admiring) are with him in the grave; but just now, to those who knew him, the thing most vividly present is the charm and wisdom of the man they knew."
+It continued: "The things he wrote will be remembered when the company of his friends (no man had more friends, or more devoted and admiring) are with him in the grave; but just now, to those who knew him, the thing most vividly present is the charm and wisdom of the man they knew."

-Gerald Cumberland (in Written in Friendship) gave an interesting account of the appearance Aumonier presented:

-"A distinguished man, this—distinguished both in mind and appearance.
+Gerald Cumberland (in his work Written In Friendship) gave an interesting account of the appearance Aumonier presented: "A distinguished man, this—distinguished both in mind and appearance.
 Self-conscious.
 Perhaps.
 Why not?
 His hair is worn a trifle long, and it is arranged so that his fine forehead, broad and high, may be fully revealed.
 Round his neck is a very high collar and a modern stock.
 When in repose, his face has a look of shy eagerness; his quick eyes glance here and there gathering a thousand impressions to be stored up in his brain.
 It is the face of a man extremely sensitive to external stimulus; one feels that his brain works not only rapidly, but with great accuracy.
 And at heart, he takes himself and his work seriously, though he likes on occasion to pretend that he is only a philanderer."